|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I make the potatoes with cheddar cheese, but you could use a cheddar jack blend or a blend of cheddar and American cheese.
+You could make the potatoes with cheddar cheese, a cheddar jack blend or a blend of cheddar and American cheese.
 See the tips and variations for more add-in ideas and substitutions.

 Serve these easy scalloped potatoes with pork chops, roast beef, or just about any meat or chicken dish.